top of page

 Are you and your partner feeling stuck in the same arguments?

-Do conversations with your partner turn into conflict faster than you expect?
+Do conversations turn into conflict faster than you expect?

-Are the same disagreements coming up again and again without resolution?
+Do the same disagreements keep resurfacing without resolution?

-Do you feel misunderstood, disconnected, or unsure how to repair things after a difficult moment?
+Do you feel misunderstood or unsure how to repair things after a hard moment?

-Many couples reach a point where communication feels strained and the relationship no longer feels as easy or supportive as it once did.
-You might notice tension building around small things, or that conversations about important topics—like intimacy, trust, or future plans—quickly become overwhelming.
+Many couples reach a point where communication feels strained and the relationship no longer feels as easy as it once did.
+Tension can build around small things, and conversations about intimacy, trust, or the future can quickly become overwhelming.

 Sometimes couples start to feel like they are living alongside each other instead of truly connecting.
 You may still care deeply about your partner but feel unsure how to bridge the distance that has formed.
-Over time, this disconnection can lead to frustration, loneliness, or resentment for one or both partners.
+Over time, this disconnection can lead to frustration, loneliness, or resentment.

 Relationship stress can show up in many ways.
 Some couples struggle with communication breakdowns.
-Others feel a loss of emotional closeness or physical intimacy.
+Others feel a loss of emotional or physical closeness.
 You may also be navigating major life transitions, parenting stress, or unresolved hurts that make it harder to move forward together.
+Whatever the cause, feeling stuck in your relationship is a common and valid experience worth addressing.

 It makes sense that relationship struggles can feel overwhelming

 When your relationship feels unstable or tense, it can affect many areas of your life.
-Your partnership is often one of the most meaningful connections you have, so challenges in that relationship can feel deeply personal and painful.
+Your partnership is often one of the most meaningful connections you have, so challenges there can feel deeply personal.
+You may worry about growing further apart or repeating unhealthy patterns, and these concerns are valid, and incredibly common.
+The hopeful news is that many couples rebuild connection and strengthen their relationship with the right support.

 Many couples face challenges like this at some point in their relationship

-If you’re considering Couples Therapy, you are far from alone.
-Many couples reach a moment where they realize they need additional support to work through challenges together.
+If you are considering Couples Therapy, you are far from alone.
+Many couples reach a moment where they realize they need extra support to work through challenges together.

 Relationships are complex.
-Every partnership brings together two different backgrounds, communication styles, emotional needs, and life experiences.
-Even loving, committed couples can find themselves stuck in patterns that feel difficult to change on their own.
+Every partnership brings together two different backgrounds, communication styles, and emotional needs.
+Even loving, committed couples can find themselves stuck in patterns that feel hard to change on their own.
+Stress from work, family, parenting, or major life changes can also affect how partners relate to each other, creating misunderstandings or recurring conflict over time.

-For some couples, the challenge is learning how to communicate openly without escalating into arguments.
-Others may be trying to reconnect after a period of disconnection or repair hurt from past experiences in the relationship.
+For some couples, the challenge is learning to communicate without escalating into arguments.
+Others are trying to reconnect after a period of distance or repair hurt from the past.

-We regularly work with couples of many different identities and relationship structures, including LGBTQ+ couples.
-Our goal is to create a supportive space where both partners feel respected, heard, and understood.
+We work with couples of many identities and relationship structures, including LGBTQ+ couples, and aim to create a space where both partners feel respected, heard, and understood.

 Skilled therapy can help couples reconnect and move forward